US Department of Energy

 Grant in 2022

-Synteris is focused on the development and manufacturing of advanced precursor powders for 3D printing of high-temperature ceramics.
-The company specializes in producing non-oxide ceramic parts, including carbides, nitrides, and borides, through a technique known as selective laser reaction sintering (SLRS).
-This innovative approach allows for the rapid production of prototypes and parts that can be utilized in various applications, particularly in enhancing heat sinks and cooling architectures within the electronics industry.
-By addressing the growing demand for efficient electrical components, Synteris positions itself as a key player in the evolving landscape of advanced manufacturing technologies.
+Synteris is a manufacturer focused on developing advanced precursor powders for the 3D printing of high-temperature ceramics.
+The company specializes in producing non-oxide ceramic parts, including carbides, nitrides, and borides, utilizing a technique known as selective laser reaction sintering (SLRS).
+This innovative approach allows for the rapid production of prototypes and components that are essential for applications such as heat sinks and cooling architectures in electronics.
+By addressing the growing demand for electrical efficiency, Synteris aims to provide industries with cutting-edge solutions that enhance performance and reliability.

 Nokia Bell Labs